Jerry Flynn

 William Brenneman (born November 21, 1959) is an American retired professional wrestler and mixed martial artist, better known by his ring name Jerry Flynn.
 Flynn is best known for his appearances with World Championship Wrestling between 1996 and 2000.
 He is also known for his appearances in Japan with puroresu promotions including Pro Wrestling Fujiwara Gumi and New Japan Pro-Wrestling.

 Professional wrestling career

+Early career (1989–1991)

 Jerry Flynn's professional wrestling career began with training under Boris Malenko.
 He made his debut in FMW in 1989.
 During this time, he befriended fellow student Michael Bollea, later known as Horace Hogan.

 Pro Wrestling Fujiwara Gumi (1991–1993)

 In 1991, Flynn debuted in the Japanese shoot style wrestling promotion Pro Wrestling Fujiwara Gumi and remained there for a few years.
 This period also saw Flynn face Masakatsu Funaki on the co-promotional SWS/WWF SuperWrestle card on December 12, 1991.

 World Wrestling Federation (1995)

 Flynn wrestled for the World Wrestling Federation in June and July 1995 during a tour of the Mid-Atlantic states and Midwestern United States.
 Flynn made appearances on WWF Monday Night RAW, WWF Wrestling Challenge and WWF Superstars of Wrestling, losing to WWF performers including Jean-Pierre LaFitte, Rad Radford, The Roadie and Waylon Mercy.